 plot(ras_win)

-## Warning in wkt(obj): CRS object has no comment
+## to PROJ string## Warning in wkt(obj): CRS object has no comment